What Are Architectural Drawings?

 The Site Plan & The Floor Plan

-These plans are basic and vital, and are both drawn from the top down.
-The Site Plan details the plot that that the building will be constructed on.
+These plans are basic and vital and are both drawn from the top down.
+The Site Plan details the plot that the building will be constructed on.
 It provides critical information about topography, orientation, utilities and other features whether natural or human-made.
 This is distinguished from the Floor Plan, which actually takes a look at the inside of the planned building.
-This architectural drawing will detail the position and orientation of rooms, walls, columns & pillars, stairways and doors.
-There will be one for each floor on the building, and everything from the paths of opening doors to the thickness of exterior and interior walls will be planned at this stage.
+This architectural drawing will detail the position and orientation of rooms, walls, columns & pillars, stairways, and doors.
+There will be one for each floor of the building, and everything from the paths of opening doors to the thickness of exterior and interior walls will be planned at this stage.